kilowhat/kilowhat.net/flarum-extensions-wordpress.md

 ## Requirements

 - Wordpress version must be 5.0 or higher (lower might work, but not tested)
-- Flarum version must be beta 16
+- Flarum version must be 1.0.0 or higher
 - You must have SSH and Composer access on the Flarum hosting
 - Wordpress and Flarum must be hosted on the same domain, or subdomains of the same domain (cookie limitations)
 - Wordpress and Flarum must be accessible via HTTPS and HTTP urls must be redirected to HTTPS